Alexia Estrada

-Alexia Estrada Bigue is a Guatemalan footballer who plays as a goalkeeper for American college team City College of San Francisco Rams and the Guatemala women's national team.
+Alexia Estrada Bigue (born 29 January 2001) is a footballer who plays as a goalkeeper for collegiate team San Francisco Dons.
+Born and raised in the United States to a Guatemalan father and a French mother, she caps for the Guatemala women's national team.

 Early life

 Estrada was born in San Francisco, California, United States and raised in South San Francisco, California.
 Her father is from San Raymundo, Guatemala and her mother is French.
 She has attended the South San Francisco High School.

 College career

 Estrada has attended the City College of San Francisco in the United States.

 International career

 Estrada made her senior debut for Guatemala on 16 February 2022, starting in a 9–0 home win over the United States Virgin Islands during the 2022 CONCACAF W Championship qualification.